kritserv/iot-assignment/README.md

 ## Data cleaning approach

 All data processing is done using Pandas.
 First, duplicate records are removed to keep unique timestamps.
 Then, missing values in numerical columns are filled using time-based interpolation.
-Finally, outliers are detected and removed using IQR method.
+Finally, outliers are detected using IQR method.

 # Setup instructions